Recent Posts

 As previously stated, circuit breakers may be operated either manually or electrically.

-Electrically-operated circuit breakers are used when circuitare to be operated at frequent
+are to be operated at frequent

 intervals or when remote operation is required.

-circuit breaker |
+circuit breaker

 When the electrically-operated stored energy circuit breaker is tripped, the spring is recharged by the spring charging motor so that the breaker is ready for the next closing operation.
 The manually-operated circuit breaker closing springs are normally compressed by a hand crank just prior to operation of the breaker.
 Figure shows a large air circuit breaker which is classified as a manually-operated stored energy circuit breaker.
 The closing springs are compressed by pulling downward on the large operating handle on the front of the breaker.
 Closing this circuit breaker is accomplished manually by depressing the small closing lever.
 Tripping this circuit breaker is done by means of the tripping lever, located at the bottom front of the breaker.